ignaciorlando/fundus-vessel-segmentation-tbme/README.md

 **Line detectors by Nguyen et al.:** U. T. Nguyen et al.: An effective retinal blood vessel segmentation method using multi-scale line detection.
 Pattern Recognition, vol. 46, no. 3, pp. 703-715, 2013.

-**Efficient inference in fully connected CRF by Krahenbul and Koltun (Cpp implementation)**: P. Krahenbuhl and V. Koltun: Efficient inference in fully connected CRFs with Gaussian edge potentials.
-Advances in Neural Information Processing Systems, 2012, pp. 109-117. (if you use the MEX function that wraps this code please also cite our IEEE TMBE and MICCAI papers)
 ----------------------------
 **Graph-cut for local neighborhood based CRF inference:** Y. Boykov and V. Kolmogorov: An experimental comparison of mincut/max-flow algorithms for energy minimization in vision.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 26, no. 9, pp. 1124-1137, 2004.